ADD CONDITION

 If you are pregnant or breastfeeding, ask a health professional before use.

-What precautions should I take when using this patch?
+What precautions should I take while using this product?

-Avoid contact with eyes and mucous membranes, do not apply to wounds or damaged skin, and do not use at the same time as other topical analgesics.
+Avoid contact with eyes and mucous membranes, do not bandage tightly, and do not use with heating pads or other topical analgesics.

 What should I do if I swallow the patch?